apache/fluo-muchos/README.md

 Now, create and modify your [muchos.props] configuration file for Muchos:

-    cd muchos/
+    cd fluo-muchos/
     cp conf/muchos.props.example conf/muchos.props

 In order to run the `muchos` command, you will need to create [AWS configuration and credential files][aws-config] in your home directory.
-These files can be created by hand or by running `aws configure` using the [AWS CLI][aws-cli].
+These files can be created by hand or by running `aws configure` using the [AWS CLI][awscli-config].

 You will need to upload your public key to the AWS management console and set `key.name` in [muchos.props] to the name of your key pair.
 If you want to give others access to your cluster, add